-Benmeal, south of the Fell of Fleet, with Benmeal Burn and Benmeal Mote (a natural feature mistaken for a mediaeval motte, see under Moat below), is Beinn maol.
+Benmeal, south of the Fell of Fleet, with Benmeal Burn and Benmeal Mote, is Beinn maol.
 Again, mhaol would be more correct after feminine beinn, but the name was evidently heard by Scots speakers as Benmeal rather than Benveal.
 Maol is literally 'bald', but frequently used in place-names to denote a bare, rounded hill, appropriate here if it were not cloaked in forestry plantations.